kroitor/gjk.c/README.md

 A difference of two points yields another point of resulting shape.
 That point is literally the distance vector.
 So, if you take a point of a shape and then choose a point of the other shape and then subtract the two points from one another, you get exact distance and direction between your shapes (at specific points).

 Note, that when you subtract *opposite* points of two shapes your resulting point-vector will always land somewhere on the contour (an outermost edge) of your resulting shape.
-Below is an illustration of how a difference of two opposite points (on the left) finally maps to a contour point of resulting shape (on the right).
+Below is an illustration of how a difference of two opposite points (on the left) finally lands on the contour of resulting shape (on the right).

 ![Difference of opposite points projected into 2D Minkowski Space](https://cloud.githubusercontent.com/assets/1294454/22171921/b39395d8-dfaa-11e6-8819-71e93c1ddd0c.jpg "Difference of opposite points projected into 2D Minkowski Space")